 All titles by Angus Young, Malcolm Young and Bon Scott.

-Mark Evans, Phil Rudd, Bon Scott, Angus Young, Malcolm Young.
+Mark Evans (bass guitar), Phil Rudd (drums), Bon Scott (vocals), Angus Young (lead guitar), Malcolm Young (rhythm guitar, backing vocals).
 Produced by Vanda & Young.

 Original US sleeve design & photos by Hipgnosis.
 Inner sleeve photos by Paul Canty.

 Released on elpee and cassette on September 20, 1976 in Australia (Albert, APLP.020), and on December 17, 1976 in the UK (Atlantic, K 50323), Argentina (Atlantic, SLIN-3207), Colombia (Atlantic, 23(7031)00252), Germany (Atlantic, ATL/K4-50323) and Venezuela (Atlantic, 200.2848).
 Australian version features different track listing and album cover.

 - Remixed and re-released on elpee, cassette and 8-track on March 27, 1981 in the US (Atlantic, SD/CS/TP-16033) and Canada (Atlantic, XSD-16033) and in 1981 in Brazil (Atlantic, 20060) and Japan (Atlantic, P-10994A) with lyrics innersleeve; reached #3 on the US charts (RIAA certified 6X platinum record).

 - Re-issued on elpee in Yugoslavia (Suzy, ATL-50323).

 - Re-issued on compact disc in the US (Atco, 16033-2).

 - Re-issued on compact disc in Germany (Atlantic, 781481).

 - Re-issued on compact disc in Australia (Albert, 465258 2).